 What jobs will you get?

 After graduation, you will be highly qualified in advanced software engineering, where you can work as a programmer, system architect, system developer, and project leader.
-Our emphasis on modelling, design, and on conceptual abilities will provide you with a great flexibility, such that you can adjust to emerging job markets in a wide range of IT related areas.
+Our emphasis on modeling, design, and on conceptual abilities will provide you with a great flexibility, such that you can adjust to emerging job markets in a wide range of IT-related areas.

 Who should apply?

-The Master's Programme in CS is an international full-time programme open to both Swedish and international applicants.
-The programme is taught in English and comprises 2 years.
+The Master's Program in CS is an international full-time program open to both Swedish and international applicants.
+The program is taught in English and comprises 2 years.
 Admitted applicants typically hold a Bachelor's degree in computer science or equivalent, and have a solid academic record.